- Attendance policy

 - Students who are absent must complete all missed work according to the teachers' policies.

-- You must notify the CELCIS director and receive permission to arrive late.
+- You must notify the CELCIS chair and receive permission to arrive late.

 - Any arrival after the start date reflected on your I-20 or DS-2019 may result in being denied entry at the U.S port of entry.
 It is advised for initial students to obtain a new initial I-20 from IAS reflecting a deferred start date to arrive late.